-MMIC pays to a subsidiary of Altius Minerals Corporation a stream of 3.7% of copper based on production from the Chapada mine, reducing to 1.5% for remaining life of mine after 75 million pounds delivered, which is anticipated around 2034.
+Chapada is not subject to any rights, agreements or encumbrances which could adversely affect the value of the property or Lundin Mining's ownership interest.
+MMIC pays to a subsidiary of Altius Minerals Corporation a stream of 3.7% of copper based on production from the Chapada Mine, reducing to

+1.5% for remaining life of mine after 75 million pounds delivered, which is anticipated around 2034.
 Altius pays 30% of the copper spot price.
 Similarly, Sandstorm Gold Royalties owns a variable 4.2% stream on copper and 52% of Ag from Chapada, payable at 30% of spot prices.
+Gold production from Suruca is subject to a 2% net smelter return royalty payable by MMIC.

-The Chapada deposit was discovered in 1973 by a Canadian company, INCO Ltda. ("INCO"), which followed up with geochemistry, geophysics, trenching, and initial drilling.
-There are few outcrops in the mine area due to laterite-saprolite cover.
-Consequently, deposit definition required extensive diamond drill exploration.
-Development drilling of the deposit occurred in several campaigns from 1976 through 1996 by INCO, Parsons-Eluma Projetos e Consultoria S/C ("Parsons"), a Brazilian copper company, Eluma - Noranda, Santa Elina, and Santa Elina-Echo Bay ("Echo Bay").
-Historical ownership and exploration activities are summarized in Table 1.
+The Chapada deposit was discovered in 1973 by INCO during a regional program of stream sediment sampling.
+Follow-up work by INCO was conducted in 1974 and 1975 including detailed stream sediment surveys, soil geochemistry, geophysics, trenching, and broadly spaced drilling.

+As there are few outcrops in the mine area due to laterite-saprolite cover, the deposit definition required extensive diamond drill exploration.
+Development drilling of the deposit occurred in several campaigns from 1976 through 1996 by INCO, Parsons-Eluma, Eluma- Noranda, Santa Elina, and Santa Elina-Echo Bay.
+Yamana purchased Chapada in 2003 and commenced construction of the current mine in late 2004.